 Miniature vintage design car at Cartist exhibition, Jaipur

 Parked in a row were ten hand-painted Tata Nano cars.
 In case you have never heard about Tata Nano, it was a benchmark standard in Indian automobile history with a launch price of USD 1500.
 It was a highly publicized innovation termed “frugal engineering” from an Indian automobile manufacturer Tata Motors, who also owns World’s top brands like Range Rover and Jaguar.

 Close up of one of the ten Tata Nano on display at the Cartist exhibition.
 Ain’t this pretty?

 Let me wrap this up with the most striking picture as well as creation!

-I had posted a write-up on Cartist event during Resurgent Rajasthan few months ago, featuring hand painted auto-rickshaws (Tuk-Tuk as some people prefer to call it).
+I had posted a write-up on the Cartist event during Resurgent Rajasthan a few months ago, featuring hand-painted auto-rickshaws (Tuk-Tuk as some people prefer to call it).
 Click here to read this post.